tmhsplb/heretoservedoc/docs/Implementation.md

 ## Architecture
 Application OPIDDaily uses the well-defined architecture of an MVC application.
-The presentation layer is defined by the collection of controllers and corresponding views.
+The presentation layer is defined by the collection of controllers and their views.
 Controllers make calls to the data access layer to retrieve requested data from the database.
 The data access layer communicates with the database using Entity Framework.

 #### Models